kaio-giovanni/device-interface/README.md

 python -m virtualenv .venv
 ```

-- Run the following command to enter in the Python Virtual Environment
+- Run the following command to enter the Python Virtual Environment

 ```bash